cs190/cs190-ps1/README.md

  * https://guides.github.com/activities/hello-world/ (basics of GitHub)
  * http://schacon.github.io/gitbook/1_the_git_object_model.html (Advanced&mdash;Git Internals&mdash;SHAs)
 * Computer Science (Basic features of the Swift language):
  * https://itunes.apple.com/us/book/the-swift-programming-language/id881256329 &mdash; start with the Chapter titled "Language Guide" and stop once you get to the Section titled "Functions".
+However, the first of my two Swift cheat sheets (see next link) covers this material.
 * https://github.com/brianhill/swift-cheat-sheets &mdash; work through the first of the two Swift playgrounds

 ## Directions Specific to this Problem Set